Bharatas (Vedic tribe): Aftermath

 A political realignment between Pūrus and Bharatas probably followed soon enough and might have included other factions of the tribal union as well; this is exhibited from how the core collection of Rigveda prominently features clan-hymns of both the sides.

 There is no clear mention of Sudās' descendants or any succeeding Bharata king in the Rigveda.
 The Bharatas eventually evolve into the Kuru kingdom; however, there is no record of this development due to the time gap between the R̥gveda and other Vedas.

 Legacy in later literature

-In the epic Mahābhārata, the ancestor of Kurus becomes Emperor Bharata, and his rule and empire is called Bhārata.
+In the epic Mahabharata, the ancestor of Kurus becomes Emperor Bharata, and his rule and empire is called Bhārata.
 The Bharata clan mentioned in Mahabharata is a Kuru clan which is a sub clan of the Puru clan who were the cousins of the Yadavas.
 "Bhārata" today is an official name of the Republic of India.